fubar2/galaxy_tf_overlay/README.md

 Where those skills are not readily available, the ToolFactory provides a simple XML generator, capable of generating simple tools.
 Filling in a form can turn a simple, working command line driven script, that has some small test data samples, and a handful of  parameters, into an ordinary, shareable Galaxy tool.
+Implemented as a Galaxy tool in a development Galaxy server, it can speed up the development and testing of new simple tools, from existing working scripts and/or conda packages.

 The learning curve is smaller and the scope is correspondingly limited by the code generator used.
+It is of limited power.

 Those limitations can be worked around in some situations, by changing the way the script expects parameters, but an experienced tool developer is probably the best choice at that point.
-Implemented as a Galaxy tool in a development Galaxy server, it can speed up the development and testing of new simple tools, from existing working scripts and/or conda packages.

 Reliable tests cannot be automatically generated for tools that create arbitrary collections, since the contents are not yet available at tool XML generation time.
 They do appear after the test so send code - PR please if you care.
 A suitable test XML section can be supplied, as the Plotter example shows, but really, a Galaxy form